 On the left side, this includes your heart, left lung, pancreas, spleen, stomach, and left kidney.
-When any of these organs are infected, inflamed, or injured, pain can radiate under and around your left rib cage.
+Infection, inflammation, or injury to any of these organs can cause pain to radiate under and around your left rib cage.
 It’s also possible to injure your ribs themselves.

 - an infection

 - an injury

 Costochondritis causes a sharp, stabbing pain that’s usually felt on the left side of your rib cage.
 It may get worse when you cough, sneeze, or press on your ribs.